1688168/Codes/Patterns.md

 # Knapsack basic pattern:
 * Given a list of resource with profit/cost
 * given a limitation on total cost (capacity)
+* notice, resource profit need to be postive (cannot handle +/- resource)

 # Knapsack decision variations:
 * take/skip resource and accumulate profit